xofc/my_scd30/README.md

 ```

 # Remarks
-I intended to use i2c but it needs 'clock stretching' annd it does not seem to be that easy on a Raspberry.
-After attempting to use programs found on the Internet which had many dependencies and I was not able to use at all, I decided to use modbus instead of i2c.
-I first used [mbpoll(1)](https://manpages.ubuntu.com/manpages/impish/man1/mbpoll.1.html) ([git](https://github.com/epsilonrt/mbpoll.git)) and was able to get the firmware version with
+I intended to use i2c but it needs 'clock stretching' and it does not seem to be that easy on a Raspberry Pi.
+After attempting to use programs found on the Internet which have many dependencies and I was not able to use at all, I decided to use [modbus](https://en.wikipedia.org/wiki/Modbus) instead of [i2c](https://en.wikipedia.org/wiki/I%C2%B2C).
+I first used [mbpoll(1)](https://manpages.ubuntu.com/manpages/impish/man1/mbpoll.1.html) ([git](https://github.com/epsilonrt/mbpoll.git)) and was able to get the expected firmware version (0x342) with
 ```
 $ mbpoll -m RTU -a 0x61 -b 19200 -P none -t 4:hex -r 0x0021 -c 1 /dev/ttyS0 -v -1
 ...